 Learn more about the options for setting user permissions.

 Remove a user or group from the folder entirely (click the remove user icon to the right of their entry to unassign them from that folder).

-Next, you can choose the folder location you’d like to move your workflow into.
+Next, you can choose the folder location you want to move your Workflow into.
 Make your selection and click “Move” to finish.